 There are millions of unemployed and underemployed Americans whose career opportunities are severely limited because of a lack of postsecondary education.
 At the same time, new and high-growth industries require workers with technical skills and a solid academic foundation.
-For many of these industries, an associate degree or approved technical certificate is the minimum qualification for employment.
+For many of these industries, an associate degree or industry certificate is the minimum qualification for employment.
 A flexible adult education model is essential to prepare unemployed, underemployed, and dislocated workers for these demanding careers.

-Adult Career Pathways programs focus on the implementation of proven strategies for identifying needs, developing curricula, recruiting participants, implementing meaningful work experience, and integrating the personal and academic services needed to transform the unemployed and underemployed into the skilled workforce America needs to compete in the world economy.
+ACP programs focus on the implementation of proven strategies for identifying needs, developing curricula, recruiting participants, implementing meaningful work experience, and integrating the personal and academic services needed to transform the unemployed and underemployed into the skilled workforce America needs to compete in the world economy.

 CORD offers technical assistance services that enable community colleges and their industry and community partners to: